Tabacotaco/react-kekkai/README.md

 #### LayoutOpts
 This option will be used in [`<KekkaiContainer />`](##kekkaicontainer-).
 There are 3 kinds layout, see as follows:
 - **Card**: `LayoutOpts.Card`<br>
 Card layout is built by `Layout-Grid` & `Components-Card` from Bootstrap 4.0.
 We could use it to show multiple data, and it's RWD design.
-Under this panel, there isn't any Data-Row Selection, all the manipulations about Selection and Row Double Click will become to be triggered by Data-Row Menu.<br><br>
+Under this panel, there isn't any Data-Row Selection, all the manipulations about Selection and Row Double Click will become to be trigger by Data-Row Menu.<br><br>
 **PS.
 I wanna append data sort feature on the label in the future.**

 - **Form**: `LayoutOpts.Form`<br>
 Form layout is built by `Layout-Grid` from Bootstrap 4.0, and it's also RWD design.
 In Kekkai, if set `panel` as `LayoutOpts.Form`, the `pageSize` will become to `1`.
-Yes, it means show only one data in Kekkai, so all the manipulations about data could only be triggered by Toolbar.
+Yes, it means show only one data in Kekkai, so all the manipulations about data could only be trigger by Toolbar.
 By the way, when Kekkai wanna generate a popup modal of single data, the content layout in modal are form the options of form.

 - **List**: `LayoutOpts.List`<br>
 Show data by list.
 List layout has 2 blocks: one is locked on the left, and one is scrollable on the right.
 Under this panel, user could adjust the columns layout, such as width / hidden / order / locked / data sort, and also could use data filter feature on the header.
 It distributes the manipulations into 4 kinds: Toolbar / Selection / Row Menu / Row Double Click.

 #### TriggerOpts
 This option will be bound in [Todo](#Todo) or [TodoScripts](#TodoScripts).
-Kekkai distributes the manipulations about data into 4 kinds, and all the triggered ways are different.
+Kekkai distributes the manipulations about data into 4 kinds, and all the trigger ways are different.
 As follows:
 - **TOOLBAR**: `TriggerOpts.TOOLBAR`<br>
 It means a initially state.
 It will be default shown on the Toolbar, but if user selects any data, the toolbar buttons will be hidden(become to Selection-Mode).